 Oz is a selfish jerk for most of the movie, until its overdetermined plot finally forces him not to be.
 Otherwise his most endearing quality is the impatient irritation he displays when some munchkins start up a song and dance.
 We do see the huckster’s worldview undergo what at first seems like a familiar enlargement, from squared-off black and white to something more vivid and spaciously rectangular.
 Less familiarly, though, he never quite reaches the conclusion that there’s no place like home.

 With traveling companions including an orphaned, broken-legged porcelain doll and a servile flying monkey with the voice of Zach Braff, he must address that aforementioned prophecy, plus a trio of variously meddlesome witches.
-Deeper readers can unpack the possibly problematic implications of Michelle Williams as the good blonde one and Rachel Weisz as the scheming semitic one; most viewers will be watching Mila Kunis as the sweet naive one who, when Oz breaks her heart, becomes the green screechy one.
+Deeper readers can unpack the possibly problematic implications of Michelle Williams as the good blonde one and Rachel Weisz as the scheming semitic one; most viewers will be watching Mila Kunis as the sweet naive one, who, when Oz breaks her heart, becomes the green screechy one.

 Was that a spoiler?
 Well, look, the whole plot of this movie is sort of a major spoiler for the big reveal of The Wizard of Oz, isn’t it?
 The main thing about Oz-related entertainment properties, which indeed have become abundant over the past century, is the spirit with which they’re carried off.
 (Some tornadoes are stronger than others.)
 An aficionado of smoke and mirrors and tricks of light, and a vaguely ambitious admirer of Thomas Edison, our sub-wizard here also is a fan of what would come to be called the movies; naturally, his tale serves as another of those nostalgic, slightly defensive “ain’t cinema great?” pictures — one whose case is compromised by its own CG bloat, and by just not being nearly as good as the more enduring film of which it reminds us.
 Sure, cinema was great, once.

 Of course it’s not Raimi’s fault that probably never again will any movie have the cultural staying power of Fleming’s.
 Would scaling down instead of up therefore have been more successful?
 Ironically, Raimi’s colorless prologue, full of actual people moving through actual space, feels much less drab than the pseudo-Technicolor digital splendors later on.
-Maybe a better, braver way, would have been a full reversal, where somebody from over the rainbow — just some average munchkin, say — finds himself whisked off to turn-of-the century Kansas, where the milkmaid looks an awful lot like some witch he once knew.
+Maybe a better or at least braver way would have been a full reversal, where somebody from over the rainbow — just some average munchkin, say — finds himself whisked off to turn-of-the century Kansas, where the milkmaid looks an awful lot like some witch he once knew.
 Meanwhile, Oz the Great and Powerful seems mostly like a case of lost perspective.
 Maybe a near-sequel to the near-prequel would be worth a try.